 The Arc replaced the Playbar and Playbase, both priced at £699 / $699 / AU$999, and originally sat above the discontinued Gen 1 Beam (£399 / $399 / AU$599).
 It now tops Sonos' expanded soundbar family with the virtual Dolby Atmos Beam Gen 2 priced at £449 / $450 / AU$699 and the non-Atmos Sonos Ray costing £279 / $279 / AU$399.

 Rivals are plentiful, with many brands having taken aim at the Arc over the years, though none has managed to topple it.
 The closest rivals we've seen thus far would be Sennheiser's Ambeo Plus soundbar and Sony's HT-A7000 which did manage to snag Product of the Year.
 While the Sennheiser is in a totally different league when it comes to price, the Sony has dropped in price, edging ever closer to the Arc, now at £999 / $1400 / AU$1599

-The Sonos Arc is specifically designed to partner bigger TVs.
-At 114cm, it is a bit wider than a typical modern 49in TV and proportionally best partnered with a 55in model.
-It’s also significantly wider than the outgoing Playbar (90cm).
+The Sonos Arc is specifically designed to partner bigger TVs than the more compact Beam Gen 2.
+At 114cm (45"), it is a bit wider than a typical modern 49-inch TV (remember, TVs are measured diagonally) and is proportionally best partnered with a 55-inch TV.

 Connections HDMI, optical, ethernet

-Surround format support Dolby Atmos, Dolby True HD, Dolby Digital+, Dolby Digital
+Surround format support Dolby Atmos, Dolby True HD, Dolby Digital+, Dolby Digital, DTS